SietseAchterop/RtcNoordApp/README.md

   - The very first time the program is started a system dependant configuration-file RtcApp will be created where the "BaseDir" for all rowing data is set.
     The default value of BaseDir is RtcNoord in your home-directory.
     If that directory doesn't exist, it and a number of subdirectories will be created and filled with some data.
-    With an upgrade of the software it probably is best to remove the BaseDir before starting the new version.
   - In the lower left part of the screens there is a status message.
   - Create a csv-file of the interesting part of a session using the Powerline software, creating a single piece and export the traces.
     Then paste that in, e.g, notepad.
 Finally put the result with a csv file extention in the csv-data directory, or a subdirectory thereof.